cjacker/opensource-toolchain-bouffalo-lab/README.md

 In short, if devboard has 'BOOT' button, "hold BOOT button down and power it" will enter UART programming mode. "hold BOOT button down and click RESET button" actually is equal to "hold BOOT button down and power it".

-Then you can program it:

-### with `BLFlashCommand` (recommended)

-Since 'BLFlashCommand' already integrated in bl_mcu_sdk, we can treat it as the default and officially recommended tool to program BL chips.
+Then you can program it with `BLFlashCommand`, Since 'BLFlashCommand' already integrated in bl_mcu_sdk, we can treat it as the default and officially recommended tool to program BL chips.

 `BLFlashCommand` read the 'flash_prog_cfg.ini' as config file, please setup this file correctly, and use demos in this repo, just type: